The Approximation Ratio of the $k$-Opt Heuristic for the Euclidean Traveling Salesman Problem

 Let $V \subseteq\mathbb{R}^2$ be a non-degenerate Euclidean TSP instance, $T$ be an optimal tour and $S$ be a 2-optimal tour such that $S$ and $T$ are crossing-free.
 As $S$ and $T$ are simple polygons and $S$ and $T$ are crossing-free we can partition the edge set of $S$ into three sets $S_1$, $S_2$, and $S_3$ such that all edges of $S_1$ lie in the interior of $T$, all edges of $S_2$ lie in the exterior of $T$ and all edges of $S_3$ are contained in $T$ (see Figure~\ref{fig:crossingfreetours}).
 More precisely, an edge $\{a, b\} \in S$ belongs to $S_1$ resp.\ $S_2$ if the corresponding open line segment $ab$ completely lies in the interior resp.\ exterior of the polygon $T$.
 The set $S_3$ contains all the edges of $S$ that are subsets of the polygon $T$.

-By definition and because of Proposition~\ref{prop:degenerate-case} and Lemma~\ref{lemma:nocrossing} we know that the edges in $S_3$ are at most as long as the edges in $T$.
+By definition we know that the total length of all edges in $S_3$ is at most the length of the tour $T$.
 To bound the total length of all edges in $S_1$ in terms of the length of $T$ we proceed as follows: Fix some orientation of the tour $S$.
 We may assume that $S_1$ contains at least two edges as otherwise by the triangle inequality the length of $T$ is an upper bound for the length of the edges in $S_1$.
 Choose an edge $e_0=(x_0,y_0)$ from $S_1$ such that one of the two $x_0$-$y_0$-paths in $T$ does not contain in its interior the endpoints of any other edge in $S_1$ (see Figure~\ref{fig:edge-partition}).

 Let $T_{[x_0,y_0]}$ be the $x_0$-$y_0$-path in $T$ that contains the endpoints of all other edges in $S_1$.
 The path $T_{[x_0,y_0]}$ is unique if we assume $|S_1|\ge 2$.
 Then we define the set $S_1'$ to contain all edges from $S_1$ that are ``compatible'' with $T_{[x_0,y_0]}$ in the following sense: